cbracken/new-install/freebsd_install.md

     	action "service bluetooth quietstart $device-name";
     };

-Next, to download the firmware, we run:
+Next, to download the firmware, we run as root:

-    sudo ./iwmbtfw
+    ./iwmbtfw

 This should get the download to happen, writing the firmware to `/usr/local/share/iwmbt-firmware/ibt-11-5.sfi`.
-You can then start the service with:
+As root, you can then start the service with:

-    sudo service start bluetooth ubt0
+    service start bluetooth ubt0

 To list the attached Bluetooth nodes, try:

-    sudo ngctl list
+    ngctl list

 It should display something like: